AdieLaine/multi-agent-reasoning/README.md

 # Multi-Agent Reasoning

 A Python-based solution that employs **Multi-Agent Reasoning**, where multiple AI agents collaborate to generate optimal responses to user prompts.
-By simulating interactions between agents, the system enhances reasoning capabilities to deliver accurate and refined answers.
+By simulating interactions between agents and integrating the **Swarm Framework for Intelligence**, the system enhances reasoning capabilities to deliver accurate and refined answers.
 Custom agents can be added via JSON, allowing you to customize their personalities, interaction styles, and more.
 The system leverages **Prompt Caching** to optimize performance and reduce latency and costs for repeated prompts.

 ---